verbb/formie/docs/developers/events.md

 ### The `beforeDeleteForm` event
 The event that is triggered before a form is deleted.

-The `isValid` event property can be set to `false` to prevent the the deletion from proceeding.
+The `isValid` event property can be set to `false` to prevent the deletion from proceeding.

 ```php
 use verbb\formie\elements\Form;